 Nine times out of ten, pools are quite happy to be left alone.
 However, when headaches do happen, they tend to be big ones!
 From murky green algal blooms to clogged filters, it can sometimes feel like swimming pools wait until they sense the car leaving the driveway before they start misbehaving.
 However, with a few simple steps you can guarantee returning home to clear, sparkling water.
 Here’s how.

 There are many reasons why environmentally friendly pools are an attractive option.
 From reducing the carbon footprint to cutting down on running costs, a careful investment can go a long way.
 Thankfully, creating a more ecologically sustainable home swimming pool doesn’t have to involve turning off the heater or ditching the chemicals.
-Here are a few simple ways to keep your pool the right type of green.
+Here are 6 simple ways to keep your pool the right type of green.

 The surface finish of the walls and floor of your swimming pool is the first thing people see.
 It’s the finish of the pool surfaces thatt will set how the water looks.
 It gives the pool its own distinct personality.
 There are many facets to what effects the finish imparts.
 Knowing the basics is the first step to choosing the best finish for your pool to deliver a vibrant and elegant look.

 Knowing you have done your best to ensure safety makes for better relaxation and enjoyment of your swimming pool.
 While constant vigilance is always a requirement, establishing basic routines to keep users safe is easier and less time-consuming than you may think.

 Your swimming pool is a superb investment for your family.
 With a little care and attention it will last a lifetime even if that means refurbishment at some point.
 It’s not difficult to keep your pool in optimal condition with regular cleaning and occasional topping up of chemicals.
 Light daily care with weekly check-ups is all an owner really needs to do.